Helena Modjeska: Early life

 Szymon Benda and Józefa had three sons: Józef Szymon, Jan Szymon, and Feliks Filip.
-Benda died in 1835 at the age of 63, leaving his wife and sons a substantial estate, including two interconnected tenement houses at the corner of Grodzka and Szeroka Streets (now Dominikański Square).
-A few years after his death, Józefa became involved with a municipial clerk, Michał Opid, an admirer of music and classical literature, who was married to Anna Krzyczkiewicz.
+Benda died in 1835 at the age of 63, leaving his wife and sons a substantial estate, including two interconnected town houses at the corner of Grodzka and Szeroka Streets (now Dominikański Square).
+A few years after his death, Józefa became involved with a municipal clerk, Michał Opid, an admirer of music and classical literature, who was married to Anna Krzyczkiewicz.
 From this marriage, he had a son Adolf.
 From the relationship between Józefa Benda Misel and Michał Opid, Helena was born in 1838, followed by her younger sister, Józefa Michalina, in 1842.
 Adolf Opid was two years older than Helena and the closest to her among all the siblings.